 Election Day is November 3rd, but votes can be cast anytime.
 Ballots can be mailed or dropped off at local clerks’ offices, as well as other authorized sites.
 Find more information here.

 Information for voters can be found at the Michigan Secretary of State, Michigan Voter Information Center, Michigan Voting, WMU WeVote and the League of Women Voters.
 The Kalamazoo Area League of Women Voters also has a Voters' Guide.
-You can find links to candidate forums and stories on this year’s election.
+You can find links to candidate forums and stories from WMUK and other public radio stations in Michigan on this year’s election.

 WMUK's Andy Robins and Kalamazoo Gazette Reporter Lindsay Moore took a look at the race for Michigan's 6th Congressional race and state House campaigns in the Kalamazoo area.
 They spoke with Kalamazoo City Commissioner Erin Knott and former Kalamazoo County Republican Party chairperson Dave Worthams.
 Knott is the executive director of the LGBTQ advocacy group Equality Michigan.
 Worthams serves on Equality Michigan's board and works as a lobbyist in Lansing for the Michigan Manufacturers Association.